5argon/Firestorm/README.md

 /**
  * Used for unit testing.
 Delete and recreate user on every test.
- * @param doNotCreateUser This is true on [TearDown] in C# so that it just delete the user and not create back.
+ * @param recreateUser This is true on [TearDown] in C# so that it just delete the user and not create back.
 After a test there should not be any test user left.
  */
-async function ensureFreshUser(email: string, password: string, doNotCreateUser: boolean) {
+async function ensureFreshUser(email: string, password: string, recreateUser: boolean) {
     try {
         const superUser: admin.auth.UserRecord = await admin.auth().getUserByEmail(email)
         //If the user exist delete him.